Meet the Practitioners from the Adelaide Trauma Centre

 I am a Clinical Social Worker with a particular interest in using body-inclusive psychotherapy when working with the effects of trauma, as a means to re-balance and heal the disturbances to mind and body that often result from the impact of traumatic experiences.
 My second area of special interest is the field of attachment related problems and the repair of those.

-I use trauma-informed practice, attachment-based therapies, child-centred play therapy, EMDR, sensorimotor psychotherapy, mindfulness, narrative therapy concepts and some CBT and DBT, as my main therapeutic modalities.
+I use trauma-informed practice, attachment-based therapies, child-centered play therapy, EMDR, sensorimotor psychotherapy, mindfulness, narrative therapy concepts and some ACT and CBT, as my main therapeutic modalities.

-I am available to facilitate Circle Of Security Parent groups and other groups.
+I am available to facilitate Circle Of Security Parent groups and other parent education groups.